tldr-pages/tldr/pages/linux/repo-add.md

 # repo-add

-> Package database maintenance utility which enables installation via pacman.
+> Package database maintenance utility which enables installation of said package via pacman.

 - Add all package binaries in the current directory and remove the old database file: